 Dogs are known for their unwavering loyalty and affection toward their owners.
 One of the ways they show their love is by seeking physical closeness with them, and one common behavior that owners may observe is their furry friend’s fondness for laying on their legs.
 This behavior is a way for dogs to communicate their feelings of love and loyalty towards their owners, and it can be a heartwarming reminder of the special bond that exists between dogs and their human companions.

 Many people complain about how their dogs always lie on their legs.
 Some people love it while others, not so much.
-Here are eight reasons why your dog lies on your legs.
+Here are possible reasons why your dog lies on your legs.

 Research has shown that dogs are more like infants.
 The same way a baby wants to be close to the other as they feel safe, the same case with the dog.

 Laying on your legs makes him feel safe and loved.
 We have seen cases where a dog gets separated from its caregiver, and it later finds its way back.
 They can do that due to such bonds developed when they were lying next to you.
 When they sleep next to you, they learn your smell.
 With the scent, it’s easy to trace you.

 Dogs tend to bond a lot with their caregivers.
 The same way he feels safe next to you is the same way he also wants to protect you.